SIPA Professor, José Antonio Ocampo

 Curriculum and Courses

-The D&G Concentration complements the core MIA and MPA curricula with a deeper grasp of development economics, the political context of development, and trends and best practices in the international development field, guided by the Sustainable Development Goals of the UN’s 2030 Agenda.
+The D&G Concentration complements the core MIA and MPA curricula with a deeper grasp of development economics, the political context of development, and trends and good practices in the international development field, guided by the UN’s 2030 Agenda and Sustainable Development Goals.

 Student Career Paths